shanefully-done/mapleting/server/README.md

-# Mapleting PWA Server
+# MapleTing PWA Server

-Next.js-based PWA server for the Mapleting monitoring and notification system.
+Next.js-based PWA server for the MapleTing monitoring and notification system.
 Receives heartbeats from Python client agents and delivers cross-platform push notifications to subscribers.

 ## Features